ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/econtent_database_model.md

 ## Attributes for products and product groups

 You can create multiple data fields for each entry in `sve_object_attributes`.
 Each of them can be set in its own language.
-The language codes are specified in ISO-639 (for example 'ger-DE' or 'eng-US').
+The language codes follow the ISO-639 standard (for example, 'ger-DE' or 'eng-US').

 Each entry consists of the following fields: